 This intermediary bank does the work of moving the money between the two banks, and in return, it charges a fee for its services.

 Intermediary fees can vary, and MarTrust usually doesn’t know the exact charge before the transaction.
-Typically, each intermediary bank can charge anywhere between USD $15 – USD $50 per transaction.
+Typically, each intermediary bank can charge anywhere between USD $15 – USD $50 per transaction, but this can vary.

 What are intermediary bank fees